 Throughout his adult life, Dr Heron has been working on communicating ideas in an engaging and entertaining way to people from all walks of life.
 Outside of academia, Phil has worked as a documentary filmmaker alongside teaching English in France to business people.
-During his time in Canada, Phil performed regularly as a stand-up comedian.
 More recently, Dr Heron has developed a science course that he is teaching inside prisons to inmates.
 It is a culmination of all these different activities that has allowed Phil to become a professional public speaker and efficient science communicator.

 Dr Heron’s public speaking has been highlighted by the Geological Society, who invited him to give two well received public lectures on ‘The Future of Plate Tectonics’.
-In 2019, Phil will also be holding a public session as part of Durham University’s Saturday Morning Science program.
-In addition, Phil writes regularly for online magazines such as The Conversation and Medium, alongside being interviewed as a geophysical expert for science books and articles.
+In 2019, Phil held a public session as part of Durham University’s Saturday Morning Science program.
+In addition, Phil writes for magazines such as The Conversation and Geoscientist, alongside being interviewed as a geophysical expert for science books and articles.
 Phil has also given 20+ invited talks on his research, and presented his work a further 40+ times at various conferences and institutions around the world.

 Dr Phil Heron has a 45 minute public lecture titled ‘A (geophysical) journey to the centre of the Earth’ which he is available to deliver.
 The talk explores how the planet’s slowly moving surface is interconnected with the evolving landscape deep beneath our feet – a mix of science, humanity, and humour for people from all backgrounds.